Kairotic/liveloom/paper/paper.md

+% The Live Loom
+% Author removed for peer review

 ---
 header-includes: |
     \usepackage{caption}
     \usepackage{subcaption}
 ...

-# Live weaving
+# Introduction

-Live coding is the exploratory practice of changing code while it runs, using a programming language as a live interface to a running process, and therefore its inputs and outputs.
-The prototypical application of live coding in the performing arts, such as music, video or choreography.
-Live coding may be used to refer to any use of code in any kind of live situation, but in the present paper we focus on its classic use in live improvisation, where code is written without a fixed aim, often from a notional 'blank slate'.
+*Live coding* is the exploratory practice of changing code while it runs.
+A live coder uses a programming language as a live interface to a running process, and its inputs and outputs.
+This allows the programmer to participate in the performing arts, for example to create music, live video or dance.
+Live coding may be used to refer to any use of code in any kind of live situation, but for the purposes of this paper, we will focus on live coding as live improvisation, where code is written without a fixed aim, often from a notional 'blank slate'.

-Weaving is a textile craft, where parallel threads known as the *warp* are held under tension, allowing a second set of threads (known as the *weft*) to passed over and under them to create a fabric.
+*Weaving* is a textile craft, where parallel threads known as the *warp* are held under tension, allowing a second set of threads (known as the *weft*) to be passed over and under the warp threads to create a textile fabric.

+This paper investigates how live coding and weaving can be brought together, looking for ways to ground the contemporary practice of live coding in the ancient craft of weaving.

 # Setting aside the Jacquard machine

-The Jacquard machine is a well known device for intricate control of loom warp lifts, classically using punch cards.
-Across both computer science and popular culture, the Jacquard machine is often invoked as part of the origin story of computation, particularly as Babbage mentions it as an influence.
-However the Jacquard does not *do* computation, it is merely an input mechanism.
+The Jacquard machine is a well known device for individual control of threads in the weaving process, classically through the use of punch cards.
+From across computer science and popular culture, the Jacquard machine is often invoked as part of an 'origin story' of computation, Charles Babbage mentions it as an influence.
+However, the Jacquard machine does not *do* computation, it is merely a mechanism for accepting input data.
 The Jacquard machine therefore brings a fundamental misunderstanding to the topic of weaving and computation which is very difficult to work around.

 Yes, weaving is computational, and yes, the Jacquard machine allowed abstract data to be fed into that computation.
 But the same computational nature is present in all weaving, including traditions of hand weaving developed over millennia.
-The computation was already there before Jacquard, and the his device only takes humans further away from that computation.
+The computation was already there before Jacquard, and by automating the weaving process, his device only takes humans further away from that computation.
 So while Jacquard's machine is often given as an example of the beginning of the relationship between weaving and computing the opposite is true - it was an end.

-So lets try to wipe the Jacquard machine from our minds in the following discussion.
-Once we do that, we are able to see that the such machinery did not introduce any computation to weaving - the computation was there already.
-As will become evident in this paper, the computation isn't in the machine, but in the weave.
+So let's try to wipe the Jacquard machine from our minds in the following discussion.
+Once we do that, we are able to see that such machinery did not introduce any computation to weaving - the computation was there already.
+As will become evident in this paper, the computation is not in the machine, but in the weave.

 # Introducing the live loom